 But it felt right.
 Shakes gave a tiny further squeeze on the main ballast blow so that the Gnat would have good strong upward buoyancy against the bottom of the Prospect.

-The way to know for sure if the two rings were mated properly was the docking clamps.
+The way to know for sure if the two rings were mated properly was by using the docking clamps.
 He flipped the exposed switch he and Owen had installed.
-With a small blue spark it connected the circuit that ran up the thick wires, through the holes they had drilled and sealed into the sail, to the mating clamps.
+With a small blue spark, it connected the circuit that ran up the thick wires, through the holes they had drilled and sealed into the sail, to the mating clamps.
 He heard a third clang, and a green bulb next to the switch lit.
-If he had missed the mating collar, the clamps would not have closed, so he was on.
+If he had missed the mating collar, the clamps would not have closed, so he knew was on.
 To be sure, he disengaged the electric motor to let the prop spin freely.
 When he did so, he could feel the bow of the Gnat bend downward a small amount in a way that slightly sickened him, but the speed indicator did not change.
 The Gnat was being dragged by the Prospect.

 He pulled up the ship-to-ship mic toward his mouth, “Hemi, I think I’m fuckin’ on.”